Darkle/openapi-to-rescript-generator/README.md

 # Openapi to Rescript generator

 Note: this is just a first pass at this.
-Some stuff isn't supported yet, so expect some bugs.
+Some stuff isn't supported yet.
+Expect some bugs.

 #### Introduction: